alphasoc/nfr/README.md

 Upon installation, test Namescore as follows:
 ```
 # namescore --help
-namescore is application which captures DNS requests and provides
+Namescore is application which captures DNS requests and provides
-deep analysis and alerting of suspicious events,
+deep analysis and alerting of suspicious events, identifying gaps
-identifying gaps in your security controls and highlighting targeted attacks.
+in your security controls and highlighting targeted attacks.

 Usage:
-  namescore listen|register|status [flags]
-  namescore [command]
+  namescore [command] [flags]

 Available Commands:
+  register    Generate an API key via the licensing server
+  listen      Start the DNS sniffer and score live events
+  read        Process collected DNS queries stored on disk (in PCAP format)
-  account     Manage AlphaSOC account
+  account     Manage your AlphaSOC account
-  help        Help about any command
-  send        Send dns queries stored in pcap file
-  start       Start namescore dns sniffer
-  version     Print the version number of namescore
+  version     Show the Namescore binary version
+  help        Provides help and usage instructions

-Use "namescore [command] --help" for more information about a command.
+Use "namescore [command] --help" for more information about a given command.
 ```

 ## Configuration

-Namescore expects to find its configuration file in `/etc/namescore.yml`.
-You can find an example configuration file namescore.yml in the repository's root directory.
-Copy this file to `/etc/` and if you already have AlphaSOC API key, update the file with your key.
-Otherwise, simply run `namescore` which will prompt you for configuration and account details, e.g.
+Namescore expects to find its configuration file in `/etc/namescore/config.yml`.
+You can find an example configuration file `config.yml` in the repository's root directory.
+If you already have AlphaSOC API key, update the file with your key and place within the `/etc/namescore/` directory.
+Otherwise, simply run `namescore` which will create the files and prompt you for some details, e.g.

 ```
 # namescore